dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 Review any domains you own with secondary DNS enabled, where DNSimple acts as the primary server used for outbound notifications and zone transfers.

-Update your secondary DNS provider or server configuration:
+Update your secondary DNS provider or server configuration as follows:

 1. Allow NOTIFY messages from the new and old IP addresses:
   - **IPv4:** 18.189.127.127, 50.31.225.92